openid/eKYC-IDA/openid-ida-verified-claims.md

 * `issuer`: Optional.
 JSON object containing information about the issuer of this document.
 This object consists of the following properties:
     * `name`: Optional.
 Designation of the issuer of the document.
     * All elements of the OpenID Connect `address` claim (see [@!OpenID])
     * `country_code`: Optional.
-String denoting the country or supranational organization that issued the document as ISO 3166/ICAO 3-letter codes [@!ICAO-Doc9303], e.g., "USA" or "JPN".
-2-letter ICAO codes may be used in some circumstances for compatibility reasons.
+String denoting the country or supranational organization that issued the document as [@!ISO3166-1] Alpha-3 codes or [@!ICAO-Doc9303] 3-letter codes, e.g., "USA" or "JPN".
+ISO Alpha-2 codes or ICAO 2-letter codes may be used in some circumstances for compatibility reasons.
+    Note: [@!ICAO-Doc9303] refers to [@!ISO3166-1] and only the codes not in ISO3166 are defined in the ICAO doc.
     * `jurisdiction`: Optional.
 String containing the name of the region(s)/state(s)/province(s)/municipality(ies) that issuer has jurisdiction over (if this information is not common knowledge or derivable from the address).

 * `derived_claims`: Optional.
 JSON object containing claims about the end-user which were derived from the document described in the evidence array member it is part of.
 When used the `derived_claims` element has the following conditions: